stsourlidakis/pame/README.md

 # Opens https://github.com
 ```

-All arguments except the first one will be ignored if they can't be matched.
+All arguments except the first one will be ignored if they can't be matched and they can't be used as a [query param placeholde](#query-params-placeholders) value.

 ```json
 {